Showtimes/FFAngularPointilism/README.md

 Note: Currently, in order to use this feature, one must copy the 4 triangles for the xcassets folder into their working directory with identical names.
 This will change in future updates.

+### Contributing
+All contributions welcome!
+I have no agenda as to where this project must go, what direction it is to take; make it your own!